Konfido/alfred-pkmanager/README.md

 ### Main Features:

-- Search / Open / Create your files with ease.
+- Search / Open your Markdown notes with ease
+    - Search by keywords, tags or wiki's name
+- Create notes with templates including Wiki, Note, Todo and the ones created by yourself.
+- Others
     - Manually refresh the Markdown YAML metadata
-    - updated time
-    - and more

 ### Usage

-- `n`: Search and open ( if existing ) or create a new node.
+- `s`: **S**earch and open ( if existing ) or create a new wiki/note.
 All searching is case-insensitive.
-    - `n␣`: List recent `notes` which sorted in reverse order by modification time
+    - `s␣`: List recent `notes` which sorted in reverse order by modification time
         - `␣` means "Press the space bar"
-    - `n␣test`: Search the exact `Node` "test"
+    - `s␣test`: Search the exact `Wiki` "test"
-    - `n␣test␣`: Search all notes with the `keyword` "test"
+    - `s␣test␣`: Search all notes with the `keyword` "test"
-    - `n␣test␣alfred`: Search all notes with the `keyword` "test" and "alfred"
+    - `s␣test␣alfred`: Search all notes with the `keyword` "test" and "alfred"
-    - `n␣,test`: Search all notes with the `tag` "test"
+    - `s␣,test`: Search all notes with the `tag` "test"
-    - `n␣k1␣k2,t1␣t2`: Search all notes with the `keyword`"k1", "k2" and the `tag` "t1","t2"
+    - `s␣k1␣k2,t1␣t2`: Search all notes with the `keyword`"k1", "k2" and the `tag` "t1","t2"
     -
     - Press `Command` to insert inter-link (`[xxx](./?/xxx.md)`) to front application
+- `n␣`: Create **N**ew file by selected templates
-- `nt`: Refresh meta information in the YAML frontier of the current Markdown file.
+- `r␣`: **R**efresh meta information in the YAML frontier of the current Markdown file.